UPDATED: Reynolds orders Iowa restaurants, bars to suspend on-site sales over COVID-19, forcing some local layoffs

 "I’m still in shock.
 I don’t know what else to say.”

+The order, which took effect at noon Tuesday, imposes restrictions on gatherings larger than 10 people, restaurants, bars, fitness centers, adult day cares and casinos end March 31 unless changed, The overall health emergency remains in effect until 11:59 p.m.
+April 16, unless the governor terminates or extends the provisions.

-Under Reynolds' directive, all restaurants and bars are closed to the public, but food and beverages may be sold on a carryout or drive-through basis if they are promptly taken from the premises or are delivered to customers off the premises.
+Under the order, all restaurants and bars are closed to the public, but food and beverages may be sold on a carryout or drive-through basis if they are promptly taken from the premises or are delivered to customers off the premises.
 But that was little solace to bar owners like Dolan, who sell little or any food.

 Other businesses closed by the governor’s order included all casinos, fitness centers, health clubs, health spas, gyms and aquatic centers; all theaters or other performance venues at which live performances or movies are shown.